Reconquista: Kingdom of Castile (1037–1230)

-Kingdom of Navarre (824–1620)
+Kingdom of Pamplona / Kingdom of Navarre (824–1620)

 The Kingdom of Pamplona primarily extended along either side of the Pyrenees on the Atlantic Ocean.
 The kingdom was formed when local leader Íñigo Arista led a revolt against the regional Frankish authority and was elected or declared King in Pamplona (traditionally in 824), establishing a kingdom inextricably linked at this stage to their kinsmen, the muwallad Banu Qasi of Tudela.

 Although relatively weak until the early 11th century, Pamplona took a more active role after the accession of Sancho the Great (1004–1035).
 The kingdom expanded greatly under his reign, as it absorbed Castile, Leon, and what was to be Aragon, in addition to other small counties that would unite and become the Principality of Catalonia.
 This expansion also led to the independence of Galicia, as well as gaining overlordship over Gascony.

 In the 12th century, however, the kingdom contracted to its core, and in 1162 King Sancho VI declared himself king of Navarre.
 Throughout its early history, the Navarrese kingdom engaged in frequent skirmishes with the Carolingian Empire, from which it maintained its independence, a key feature of its history until 1513.

 Kingdom and Crown of Aragon (1035–1706)

 The Kingdom of Aragon started off as an offshoot of the Kingdom of Navarre.
 It was formed when Sancho III of Navarre decided to divide his large realm among all his sons.
 Aragon was the portion of the realm which passed to Ramiro I of Aragon, an illegitimate son of Sancho III.
 The kingdoms of Aragon and Navarre were several times united in personal union until the death of Alfonso the Battler in 1135.

-In 1137 the heiress of the kingdom married the count of Barcelona, and their son Alfonso II ruled from 1162 the combined possessions of his parents, resulting in the composite monarchy that modern historians call the Crown of Aragon.
+In 1137, the heiress of the kingdom married the count of Barcelona, and their son Alfonso II ruled from 1162 the combined possessions of his parents, resulting in the composite monarchy that modern historians call the Crown of Aragon.
 Alfonso successfully reincorporated the Principality of Tarragona into their realm, expelling the Norman d'Aguiló family.

 In the following centuries, the Crown of Aragon conquered a number of territories in the Iberian peninsula and the Mediterranean, including the kingdom of Valencia and the kingdom of Mallorca.
 James I of Aragon, also known as James the Conqueror, expanded his territories to the north, south and east.
 James also signed the Treaty of Corbeil (1258), in which the French king renounced to any feudal claim over Catalonia.

 Early in his reign, James attempted to reunite the Aragonese and Navarrese crowns through a treaty with the childless Sancho VII of Navarre.
 But the Navarrese nobles rejected him, and chose Theobald IV of Champagne in his stead.

 Later on, Ferdinand II of Aragon, married Isabella of Castile, leading to a dynastic union which eventually gave birth to modern Spain, after the conquest of Upper Navarre (Navarre south of the Pyrenees) and the Emirate of Granada.